 He would gamble for over 16 hours a day and smoked at least two packs of Marlboro Reds.
-Cigarettes, while killing him, always buys a man time.
+Cigarettes, while killing him, always buy a man time.

 He bet hundreds, even thousands, at a time.
 His favorite was Poker; he was good at it.

-When he came back to the hotel room smelling of cigarettes and the cheap perfume of an unknown woman, he threw me and my siblings a Poker chip each, the same way a man throws his dog a bone.
+When he came back to the hotel room smelling of cigarettes and the cheap perfume of an unknown woman, he threw my siblings and me a Poker chip each, the same way a man throws his dog a bone.

 Book 2 1990

 They were like strangers, he and his kids.
 They called him maybe once or twice every week.
 With them, he felt as if he were playing a game of chess in which all the pieces were white.

 It is hard to be a Korean dad.

 His own father had tied him to a tree in the forest at night.
 He stayed there, as still as a flower in a windless summer–too proud to scream or cry.

 Bellagio Casino was crowded at 3AM in the morning.
 The ocean rush of spinning reels, the brief snatch of victory, the hard glow of a thousand slot machines, and the rough greeting from the staff was a welcome relief from the cold silence of his family.
 He didn’t even mind the thick tobacco smoke that hung over his head like a piece of waterlogged cloth.

 He learned how to gamble early; he was only ten years old when he played his first game of Go-stop, a Korean gambling card game–a sort of Korean Poker.
 Its poppy red cards mock all Koreans.